awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.single-tenant.md

 For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-Currently, RDS for Oracle supports a subset of multitenant architecture called the single\-tenant architecture\.
+Currently, Amazon RDS supports a subset of multitenant architecture called the single\-tenant architecture\.
 In this case, your CDB contains only one PDB\.
 The single\-tenant architecture uses the same RDS APIs as the non\-CDB architecture\.
 Your experience with a non\-CDB is mostly identical to your experience with a PDB\.
 You can't access the CDB itself\.

 The following sections explain the principal differences between the non\-multitenant and single\-tenant architectures\.
 For more information, see [Limitations of a single\-tenant CDB](Oracle.Concepts.limitations.md#Oracle.Concepts.single-tenant-limitations)\.